 Businesses are beholden to their employees in many ways.
 Among other things they have a legal obligation to ensure that their workforce is allowed to carry out their duties in a safe and secure working environment which treats their health and wellbeing as a priority.
 In order to do this, as well as laying out the infrastructure for safety at work, employers must ensure that there are first aid trained employees on site.
 Just how many they need may vary from country to country or state to state but it’s safe to say that rarely will they balk at the prospect of having too many first aiders.

-Thus, it behoves you to undertake whatever First Aid training you can.
+Thus, it behooves you to undertake whatever First Aid training you can.
 Your current employer may be able to fund this (it’s in their best interests after all) but even if they can’t or won’t it’s well worth doing off your own back.
-Even if first aid training represented a significant upfront cost it would be worth the expense, but fortunately there are many certifications which you can acquire with very little monetary outlay or even for free.
+Even if first aid training represented a significant upfront cost it would be worth the expense, but fortunately, there are many certifications that you can acquire with very little monetary outlay or even for free.
 Take for example the CPR BLS certification online.
 The course itself is free and you pay only for the certification (a paltry $12) upon passing the test.
-When your resume states that you are already first aid and / or CPR trained this adds to your appeal as prospective employers see a potential saving in you alongside the other skills and attributes you bring to the table.
+When your resume states that you are already first aid and/or CPR trained this adds to your appeal as prospective employers see a potential saving in you alongside the other skills and attributes you bring to the table.
+If you are looking for an online CPR class that can provide certificates, visit CPR Select online.

 Most candidates today are technologically savvy, but given that training, employees is an expensive and time-consuming process, the more literate you can prove yourself with esoteric or job specific software the better.
 Fortunately, the digital realm affords you more opportunities than ever to grow your IT and tech skills for free.
 Whether this is taking on free online computer classes or even using an app like Codecademy to demonstrate a degree of coding literacy (an extremely marketable skill going into the 2020s).
 Depending on the nature of your previous job and the job for which you’re applying you may need to undertake more idiosyncratic training but the sheer proliferation of online technical literacy courses means that if you have the free time and willingness to learn, improving your technical skills can help you stand head and shoulders over other candidates.
 Heading into the 2020s computer literacy is not the novelty that it was in the ‘90s.
 The more tech ready you can prove yourself to be the more productive you’ll be able to be straight out of the gate and the less your prospective employer will need to spend on training you.
 In an age where enterprises of all shapes and sizes are constantly finding ways to scythe down overhead costs, this means a lot to employers.